QubesOS/qubes-doc/common-tasks/usb-devices.md

 However, it often means the AppVM won't detect the new partition and you will need to manually mount it inside the AppVM.
 See below for more detailed steps.

+##Using The GUI to Attach a USB-Device
+Click the device-manager-icon: ![device manager icon]
+A list of available devices appears.
+USB-devices have a USB-icon to their right: ![usb icon]

+Hover on one device to display a list of VMs you may attach it to.

+Click one of those.
+The USB device will be attached to it.
+You're done.

+After you finished using the USB-device, you can detach it the same way by clicking on the Devices Widget.
+You will see an entry in bold for your device such as **`sys-usb:2-5 - 058f_USB_2.0_Camera`**.
+Hover on the attached device to display a list of running VMs.
+The one to which your device is connected will have an eject button ![eject icon] next to it.
+Click that and your device will be detached.

 #Block Devices in VMs
 If not specified otherwise, block devices will show up as `/dev/xvdi*` in a linux VM, where `*` may be the partition-number.
 If a block device isn't automatically mounted after attaching, open a terminal in the VM and execute: